buildcore-io/core/docs/docs/how-to/token/overview.md

   - introduction
 ---

-Build.5 allows you to create your tokens, create public sales, allow trading, and more.
+Buildcore allows you to create your tokens, create public sales, allow trading, and more.
 The following How-Tos are split into two sections:

 ## Creation and Management